forestdb/forestdb.org/models/causal-qud.md

 ~~~~

-When the literal listener hears, "C because A", that's consistent with his prior distribution (If A hadn't happened, C would not have happened -- B was not there to trigger C), except that the a priori unlikely situations where B and bt happened to both be true are now impossible.
+When the literal listener hears "C because A", that's consistent with his prior distribution (If A hadn't happened, C would not have happened -- B was not there to trigger C), except that the a priori unlikely situations where B and bt happened to both be true are now impossible.
 This strengthens the most likely world state, which is still one in which everything except B is true.

 ~~~~